Guidelines for DO-IT Scholars and AmbassadorsPDF Version (635 KB) - get Acrobat Reader

 From your acceptance date through August 31 of your first year in the DO-IT Scholars program, you will participate in the following activities:

 You will learn to use the Internet to explore your academic and career interests.
-You will communicate electronically from home using a computer, modem, software, Internet connection, and, if necessary, adaptive technology.
+You will communicate electronically from home using a computer, software, Internet connection, and, if necessary, assistive technology.

 Summer Study I